unixorn/awesome-zsh-plugins/README.md

 - [ugit](https://github.com/Bhupesh-V/ugit) - Lets you undo your last `git` operation.
 - [uncloudium](https://github.com/Talon1024/omz-uncloudium) - Adds helper script to download crx files from the Google Chrome web store.
 - [undollar](https://github.com/zpm-zsh/undollar) - Strips the dollar sign from the beginning of the terminal prompt.
-- [unique-id](https://github.com/z-shell/zsh-unique-id) - provides a unique number that identifies a running Zshell session, in its shell variable `$ZUID_ID`.
+- [unique-id](https://github.com/z-shell/zsh-unique-id) - Provides a unique number that identifies a running Zshell session, in its shell variable `$ZUID_ID`.
 Besides this unique number, also a unique codename is provided, in shell variable `$ZUID_CODENAME`.
 An example use case is to hold logs in files `.../mylog-${ZUID_CODENAME}.log`, so that two different Zshells will not write to the same file at the same time.
 - [unix-simple](https://github.com/redxtech/zsh-unix-simple) - A command that shows a graphic about the simplicity of unix.
 - [unwrap](https://github.com/foxleigh81/unwrap-zsh-plugin) - Allows you to remove a directory without removing the contents - it puts them in the directory's parent directory.
 - [up (cjayross)](https://github.com/cjayross/up) - A simple way to navigate up through directories.
 - [up (peterhurford)](https://github.com/peterhurford/up.zsh) - Adds an up command to `cd` multiple levels up.
 - [up-dir](https://github.com/sgpthomas/zsh-up-dir) - Binds `ctrl-h` to navigating up a directory.
 This makes it very easy to go up a few directories without having to type any commands.
-- [update-zsh](https://github.com/AndrewHaluza/zsh-update-plugin) - Updates custom oh-my-zsh plugins.
+- [update-zsh](https://github.com/AndrewHaluza/zsh-update-plugin) - Updates custom [oh-my-zsh](https://ohmyz.sh/) plugins.
 Only works with the oh-my-zsh framework.
 - [url-highlighter](https://github.com/ascii-soup/zsh-url-highlighter) - A plugin for the ZSH syntax highlighter that turns URLs green if they respond with a "good" status, and red otherwise.
 Useful for checking URL typos.
-- [uvenv](https://github.com/vincentto13/uvenv.plugin.zsh) - Extends the functionality of the original oh-my-zsh venv module.
+- [uvenv](https://github.com/vincentto13/uvenv.plugin.zsh) - Extends the functionality of the original [oh-my-zsh](https://ohmyz.sh/) `venv` module.
 - [vagrant-box-wrapper](https://github.com/evanthegrayt/vagrant-box-wrapper) - A wrapper plugin for [vagrant](https://www.vagrantup.com/) that allows for calling `vagrant` commands from outside of the box directory.
 The plugin also ships with a few extra commands that help to manage more than one box, along with custom tab-completion.
 - [valet](https://github.com/NasirNobin/zsh-valet/) - Reads `.valetphprc` from the project root and will switch to that PHP version automatically.
 - [vanilli.sh](https://github.com/yous/vanilli.sh) - A lightweight start point of shell configuration.
-- [vapor](https://github.com/notf0und/zsh-vapor) - Laravel vapor plugin for zsh to help you to run vapor from anywhere in the project tree, with auto-completion!
+- [vapor](https://github.com/notf0und/zsh-vapor) - Laravel [vapor](https://github.com/laravel/vapor-cli) plugin for ZSH to help you to run `vapor` from anywhere in the project tree, with auto-completion!
 - [vcshr](https://github.com/aubreypwd/zsh-plugin-vcshr) - Help vcsh users require Github repositories using `vcsh` for auto-installation in `~/.zshrc`, etc.
 - [velocity](https://github.com/rahulsalvi/velocity-python) - Powerline-based theme elements for ZSH and [tmux](https://tmux.github.io).
 - [venv-lite](https://github.com/gimbo/venv-lite.zsh) - A super-lightweight sort-of-clone of [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/); it pretty much expects you to be using [pyenv](https://github.com/pyenv/pyenv) (though you don't *have- to), and because it's based on the [`venv` module](https://docs.python.org/3/library/venv.html), (creation) only works for python >= 3.3.
 - [venv-wrapper](https://github.com/glostis/venv-wrapper) - Provides ZSH functions to ease the management of your virtual environments using `venv`.
 - [vi-increment](https://github.com/zsh-vi-more/vi-increment) - Add `vim`-like increment/decrement operations.
-- [vi-mode (jeffreytse)](https://github.com/jeffreytse/zsh-vi-mode) - 💻 A better and friendly vi(vim) mode plugin for ZSH.
+- [vi-mode (jeffreytse)](https://github.com/jeffreytse/zsh-vi-mode) - 💻 A better and friendly `vi`(`vim`) mode plugin for ZSH.
 - [vi-mode (nyquase)](https://github.com/Nyquase/vi-mode) Add extra `vi`-like functionality.
 - [vi-mode (sinetoami)](https://github.com/sinetoami/vi-mode) - Add more `vi`-like functionality to ZSH.
 - [vi-motions](https://github.com/zsh-vi-more/vi-motions) - Add new motions and text objects including quoted/bracketed text and commands.